Does your dog lie on the floor, the furniture, bathe in the bathtub, or even counter surf? Chances are, your answer is yes.

 - Warm water

-Combine equal parts of each of the ingredients.
 Mix well to create a thick paste.
-Scrub with a sponge and rinse well with warm water.
+Use the paste to scrub surfaces with a sponge, then rinse well with warm water.

 TIP: Baking soda is also great for removing stains.
 If you spill something on the floor, sprinkle some baking soda right on the spot.
 Let it sit for an hour to absorb the moisture, then vacuum thoroughly.
 This will also help remove odors, which makes it ideal for pet stains.

 Apple cider vinegar, water and lemon juice are all it takes to disinfect pretty much any surface in your house.